Phenixis/life_os/docs/workout-progression.md

 ## Key Concepts

 ### Best Set
-The **best set** for an exercise is defined as the set with the highest product of `weight × reps`.
-This metric represents the maximum total work performed in a single set.
+The **best set** for an exercise is defined as the set lifted with the highest weight.
+When multiple sets share the same top weight, the tie is broken by the highest repetition count.
+We still keep track of the `weight × reps` value for the winning set so that downstream comparisons retain total-work context.

 Example:
 - Set 1: 80kg × 8 reps = 640 score
-- Set 2: 75kg × 10 reps = 750 score ⭐ **Best Set**
+- Set 2: 85kg × 6 reps = 510 score ⭐ **Best Set**
-- Set 3: 80kg × 6 reps = 480 score
+- Set 3: 80kg × 10 reps = 800 score

 ### Progression
 **Progression** is calculated by comparing the best set from the current workout against the best set from the most recent previous workout that included the same exercise.